Find Trade Colleges

 2% Freshmen Loans

-There are 755 full-time undergraduates at Bishop State Community College, and 2,176 students altogether.
+There are 2,176 students at Bishop State Community College in total, 755 are full-time undergraduates.
 The school has a student-to-faculty ratio of 15 to 1.

 Roughly 2% of students at Bishop State Community College take out loans to pay for college.
 The average amount of student loans is $7,700 a year.